hugopeek/romanesco-seed/README.md

 cp config.example config.sh
 ```

 Open it with your editor of choice and configure all necessary options.
-The descriptions above the variables should be pretty self-explanatory.
-Don't forget to add the ModMore API key from the previous step.
+The descriptions above the variables should provide you with enough information.
+Don't forget to add the ModMore API key from the previous step here.

 ## Database